rbiddle/phppickem/README.md

 Log in for the first time with admin / admin123.
 You may change your password once you are logged in.

 ## Troubleshooting
-For help, please visit: http://www.phppickem.com/
+For help, please log an issue on this project and I'll try to respond.